wladimir-georgiew/Template.JWT.IdentityServer/README.md

-## Simple template for .NET Api, using Identity Server and JWT.
+## Simple template for .NET Web Api, using Identity Server and JWT.